-Tap..taptap..tap its 4am and for the last three days, I awake to the sound of the raindrops that play a steady drumbeat while hitting the metal rooftop of the adjoining room.
-The intense climactic down-pours are very sporadic and carry the sound similar to a drum symphony during a finale.
+Tap..tap..tappy tap, it’s 4am and for the last three days the sound of raindrops wake me.
+The rain drops play a steady drumbeat as it hits the metal rooftop of the adjoining room.
+The intense climactic down-pours are very sporadic and carry the sound similar to a drum symphony during a grand finale.
 It looks as though the wet or (green) season has started early this year in Puerto Viejo.

 Numerous indigenous communities inhabit the Caribbean Coast including the Cocles, Bribrís, Talamanca and Cabécar, as well as a large Afro-Caribbean population.
 Small roadside bars and restaurants flank the road and offer delightful savory Caribbean-Creole infused Cuisine.
 The laid-back reggae music and cannabis supporting life-style seems to be the norm for the area.